R-Rajkumar/GitBlog/stratos/Stratos-4.1.0-M3-UserGuide.md

 ```sh
 stress -c 4
 ```
+- observe the stratos log, you will get drools logs with respect to scaling

+- check the growing member list

+### Increasing Requests In Flight

+You can increase requests in flight count with tools like JMeter

+- do a load test with HTTP sampler for PHP service (http://{clusterHostname}:{proxyPort}
-- observe the stratos log, you will get drools logs with respect to scaling.
+- observe the stratos log, you will get drools logs with respect to scaling

-- check the growing member list.
+- check the growing member list

 #### CLI Command
 ```bash